 FY23 Cutoff Dates

 - Classified employees hired on or after March 1, 2023 will only complete a probationary evaluation for the current evaluation cycle.

-- Administrative and Professional employees hired on or after June 1, 2023 will not receive an annual evaluation until the next evaluation cycle.
+- Administrative and Professional employees hired after June 1, 2023 will not receive an annual evaluation until the next evaluation cycle.

 Overview: Rating Scales, Core Values and Competencies